DwayneSpades/2D_Platformer_Engine/README.md

 Controls:
-d key to change to debug mode, left mouse click to place item in debug mode, right cilck to save the placement of items (might not work in .love),
+d key to change to debug mode, left mouse click to place item in debug mode, right cilck to save the placement of items (saving items only works in debug so when a .love is compiled the changes stay),

 left and right arrow keys to move, down to dash,